urania-dev/snapp/README.md

 - `ADMIN_EMAIL=admin@snapp.li`
 - `ADMIN_PASSWORD=password`

+## SMTP Transporter
-Here a resend / generic example of using the SMTP
+Here a resend / generic example of using the SMTP for password recovery.
+It will check username and mail inserted to be correct before sending.

 - `SMTP_HOST=smtp.resend.com`
 - `SMTP_USER=resend`